liquidunderground/total-conversion/README.md

 # SRB2 Total Conversion

-A Creative Commons-licensed, legally safe total conversion for Sonic Robo Blast 2 in the spirit of Freedoom and LibreQuake.
+A Creative Commons-licensed, non-copyright-infringing total conversion for Sonic Robo Blast 2 in the spirit of Freedoom and LibreQuake.

 # Getting Started